pyvain/forbidden-hours-extension/README.md

 # forbidden-hours-extension

-Automatically close tabs from YouTube, Twitch and Netflix once a certain hour is reached.
+Automatically close tabs from specified websites (for example YouTube and Netflix) once a certain hour is reached.
 Go to sleep!

-Future versions will allow to customize the domain list and the time range
+The forbidden domains list and the time range can be customized from the option menu.